U.S., Japan, South Korea seek U.N. condemnation of North Korea

 Taking a major step in its missile program, North Korea on Tuesday test launched an ICBM that some experts believe has the range to reach the U.S. states of Alaska and Hawaii and perhaps the U.S. Pacific Northwest.

-The United States has cautioned it is ready to use force if need be to stop North Korea's nuclear missile program but said it preferred global diplomatic action.
+The United States has cautioned it is ready to use force if need be to stop North Korea's nuclear missile program but said it prefers global diplomatic action.

+The United States, South Korea and Japan "decided to press for the early adoption of a new UNSC resolution with additional sanctions to demonstrate to (North Korea) that there are serious consequences for its destabilizing, provocative, and escalatory actions," they said in a joint statement.

 U.S. Ambassador to the United Nations Nikki Haley said on Wednesday she would propose new U.N. sanctions on North Korea.
 Security Council diplomats said on Friday the United States had not yet circulated a draft resolution to the 15-member council.